tinayiluo0322/Heart_Attack_Analysis/README.md

 ### Description

-Step1: In the requirements.txt, I added pandas 2.1.0 and matplotlib==3.7.2.
+Step 1: In the requirements.txt, I added pandas 2.1.0 and matplotlib==3.7.2.

 <img width="914" alt="Screen Shot 2023-09-11 at 12 56 29 AM" src="https://github.com/nogibjj/tinayi_week2_mini_project/assets/143360909/29707693-8415-4eeb-b754-53140f1bbf54">

-Step2: In the main.py, I created a Python Script.
+Step 2: In the main.py, I created a Python Script.
 It includes

        + a `readfile` function, which reads a CSV file.